kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 #### Command Line Options Changes

-Effectively, no command line options changes happen.
-But we should note that the current [--horizontal-pod-autoscaler-downscale-stabilization-window][] option defines the default value for the `constrains.scaleDown.delaySeconds`
+First, we should note that the current [--horizontal-pod-autoscaler-downscale-stabilization-window][] option defines the default value for the `constraints.scaleDown.delaySeconds` So, we should make it obsolete and warn users to switch to a new command line option described below.

+We should implement a new command line options

+- `--horizontal-pod-autoscaler-scale-down-delay-constraint`,
+    that will be an alias for the [--horizontal-pod-autoscaler-downscale-stabilization-window][] for now.
+    It will set the default delay for the scale down constraint.
+- `--horizontal-pod-autoscaler-scale-up-delay-constraint`
+    It will set the default delay for the scale up constraint.

+Check the [Default Values][] section for more information about how to determine the delay (priorities of options).

 [--horizontal-pod-autoscaler-downscale-stabilization-window]: https://v1-14.docs.kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#algorithm-details
+[DefaultValues]: #default-values